MonseMc20/Integrated-Activity-1/README.md

 # Integrated-Activity-1
 ## Anett Martínez Vázquez A01645043
-Worked on chars sequence search (part 1)
+Worked on the string matching and its test cases (part 1)
 ## Monserrat Morales Cañez A01638959
-Worked on the palindrome search (part 2)
+Worked on the palindrome search and its test cases (part 2)
-## Héctor Ayala
+## Héctor Eduardo Ayala Gudiño A01638996
-Worked on the longest common substring search (part 3)
+Worked on the longest common substring and its test cases (part 3)

+## Test cases part 1
+### Test Case 1:
+Files:
+* transmission1.txt: 1234ABCD
+* transmission2.txt: F1A23B
+* mcode1.txt: 123
+* mcode2.txt: A23
+* mcode3.txt: ABCD

+Expected Output:
+* true 0
+* false
+* true 4
+* false
+* true 2
+* false

+Output:
+* true 0
+* false
+* true 4
+* false
+* true 2
+* false

+Purpose of test: This case tests basic matching at start, middle, and end of a transmission.

+### Test Case 2:
+Files:
+* transmission1.txt: ABCDEF
+* transmission2.txt: 123456
+* mcode1.txt: 999
+* mcode2.txt:  EEE
+* mcode3.txt:  FA1

+Expected Output:
+* false
+* false
+* false
+* false
+* false
+* false

+Output:
+* false
+* false
+* false
+* false
+* false
+* false

+Purpose of test: This checks that the program correctly returns false when no match exists.

+### Test Case 3:
+Files:
+* transmission1.txt: ABABABAB
+* transmission2.txt: 123123123
+* mcode1.txt: ABAB
+* mcode2.txt:  123
+* mcode3.txt:  BAB

+Expected Output:
+* true 0
+* true 2
+* true 4
+* false
+* true 1
+* true 3
+* true 5
+* false
+* true 0
+* true 3
+* true 6
+* false

+Output:
+* true 0
+* true 2
+* true 4
+* false
+* true 1
+* true 3
+* true 5
+* false
+* true 0
+* true 3
+* true 6
+* false

+Purpose of test: This case tests multiple possible matches, we can observe the program prints all of them.

-# Test Cases for part 2
+## Test Cases for part 2

 For the second part, the test cases created had the functionality of testing the output of the cases where a text file has no palindromes, expecting a 1 1 result, and when it has a palindrome, expecting the final position minus the initial position to be the length of the palindrome, and each position being

-# Test Case 1 No palindromes:
+### Test Case 1 No palindromes:

 Files:
 • Transmission1.txt: wertyuiorefcqgaryklcvweyugfdiopñzamqdtrejhgfiuytam